alice-doc/alice-analysis-tutorial/building/prereq-macos.md

 ...
 ```

-this is due to relocation of system headers from `/usr/include`.
+This is due to relocation of system headers from `/usr/include`.
 As a temporary workaround,
-an extra package is provided by macOS developers which add the headers to the desired path above
+an extra package is provided by macOS developers which adds the headers to the desired path above
 (see [Xcode Release Notes](https://developer.apple.com/documentation/xcode_release_notes/xcode_10_release_notes)
-for details.
-To install this package, run
+for details).
+To install this package, simply run:

 ```
 open /Library/Developer/CommandLineTools/Packages/macOS_SDK_headers_for_macOS_10.14.pkg